shaileshthakur1/shaileshthakur1/README.md

 <h2 align="center">Hi there!👋, I'm Shailesh Thakur.</h2>

-<h3 align="center">Student of Cybersecurity also a passionate Developer.
-My aim is to fortify digital realms through expert cybersecurity insights while embracing the transformative potential of DevOps, Blockchain, and the power of effective content writing.</h3>
+<h4 align="left">Student of Cybersecurity also a passionate Developer.
+My aim is to fortify digital realms through expert cybersecurity insights while embracing the transformative potential of DevOps, Blockchain, and the power of effective content writing.</h4>

 <!---Profile Views--->